ftondolo/SnippetySnip/README.md

     - ffmpy :`pip install ffmpy`<br>
     - NumPy : `pip install  numpy`<br>
     - OpenCV : `pip install opencv-python`<br>
-2) Download snippetysnip.py and position it in a folder with all of the .wmv files you want examined<br>
+2) Download snippetysnip.py and position it in a folder with all of the .WMV files you want examined<br>
 3) Open a Terminal window and navigate to the directory which you have selected
    > `cd /...`